-Is Industrial Still In Style?
+Is The Industrial Look Still In Style?

 The industrial look has been a staple for half a century, offering a minimalist, function-over-form approach to interior design.